 Saturday 16 & Sunday 17 July, 10.00-18.00

 We're turning 20!
-This year we're celebrating 20 years since we first opened our doors on 13 July 2002.
-Since then we've welcomed over 8 million visitors and presented hundreds of exhibitions, artists and events.
-Join us Saturday 16 and Sunday 17 July and help us celebrate our 20th Birthday Weekend.
+Since July 2002 we've welcomed 8.8 million visitors and presented hundreds of exhibitions, artists and events.
+Join us Sat 16 & Sun 17 July for a weekend of special events to celebrate our 20th Birthday.

 BALTIC's twice yearly Family Days will also be joining the celebration with activities taking inspiration from BALTIC's building history as a working flour mill.